diskoverdata/diskover-docs/source_files/plugins_intro.md

 ___
 # <a id="plugins"></a>Plugins

-The Diskover curation platform is designed for extensibility.
+Diskover is designed for extensibility.
 The open-source architecture is designed to promote extensibility via plugins.

 ## Plugins Installation